BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 Every month, *White Dwarf* magazine is crammed full of hobby goodness from Games Workshop, with something to interest almost everyone within its hallowed pages.
 Each issue will have all the information on the most recent releases, army showcases, battle reports, painting guides, articles and more, making *White Dwarf* truly the number one Warhammer magazine across the globe!

 For fans of the Middle-earth Strategy Battle Game, most issues will contain some form of Middle-earth related content.
-This could include Narrative Play Scenarios, battle reports, galleries and more â€” many of which appear exclusively first to *White Dwarf*.
+This could include Narrative Play Scenarios, battle reports, galleries and more — many of which appear exclusively first to *White Dwarf*.

 ![](../media/rules_manual/image428.jpeg)![](../media/rules_manual/image429.jpeg)![](../media/rules_manual/image430.jpeg)